call4paperz/call4paperz/README.md

 Fill in a name and save.

-When you save, click on my hanburger and choose `API and Services -> Credentials'.
+When you save, click on my hanburger and choose `API and Services -> Credentials`.

 In the credentials screen, click the `Create Credentials -> OAuth Client ID` button.